paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 - `specVersion`: Opaque version number.
 The JSON-RPC client can assume that the call to `Metadata_metadata` will always produce the same output as long as the `specVersion` is the same.
 - `transactionVersion`: Opaque version number.
 Necessary when building the bytes of an extrinsic.
 Extrinsics that have been generated with a different `transactionVersion` are incompatible.
 - `apis`: Object containing a list of "entry point APIs" supported by the runtime.
 Each key is the 8-bytes blake2 hash of the name of the API, and each value is a version number.
-Before making a runtime call (using `chainHead_v1_call`), you should make sure that this list contains the entry point API corresponding to the call and with a known version number.
+Before making a runtime call (using `chainHead_unstable_call`), you should make sure that this list contains the entry point API corresponding to the call and with a known version number.

 **TODO**: detail the other fields